EthanBByrd/EthanB-Portfolio/Tools/Wireshark/Starting Wireshark.md

 [Wire Shark Blog Post 008](https://github.com/EthanBByrd/ethanb-docs/blob/main/blogs/008%20Wireshark.md)

+- This is one of my daily blog posts, just documenting some general knowledge of IT and Cybersecurity tech, and I wrote one on wireshark, what it is and how it is used to this day.

 ## What is Wireshark
 At its core, Wireshark serves as a Network protocol analzer.
 Letting you capture and look at data packets that are traveling across the network in real time.